mauricio/mauricio.github.com/_posts/2015-01-12-implementing-enumerable-in-ruby.md

 > If you do not explicitly specify an initial value for memo, then the first element of collection is used as the initial value of memo.

 So we have to either take a block or a symbol and we might or might not get an initial value, if we don't, assume the first item is the initial value.
-This implementation will actually be a bit tricky, let's stat with the simple case, we give it a block and an initial value:
+This implementation will actually be a bit tricky, let's start with the simple case, we give it a block and an initial value:

 {% highlight ruby %}
 def reduce(accumulator, &block)